turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 We've now gotten the first and second requirements taken care of.
 Unicorns have names, and they're usually white, although they may be a different color.

+## Unicorns Can Talk

 The last requirement has to do with how unicorns speak.
 They say sparkly things.

 It's not entirely clear from the requirements what that means.
 It kind of sounds like unicorns are very optimistic, and only say positive ("sparkly") things.
 We could create a `speak` method that chooses a random response from a list of positive-sounding things, but that's going to be kind of hard to test, and besides, it's boring if the unicorn is restricted to only saying a handful of things.

+### Talking with Sparkles

-Instead, let's let the unicorn say anything, but make sure that whatever it is they say sparkles:
+Instead, let's let the unicorn say anything, but make sure that whatever it is they say it with ASCII sparkles:

 ```plain
 class UnicornTest < Minitest::Test